Vertex separators, chordality and virtually free groups: Word problem

 By induction, $ \text{Dehn}(n) \leqslant f(n) $ for all $n\in\NN$.
 We have shown that $ \left\langle S | R \right\rangle $ admits a recursive isoperimetric function, and by Theorem \ref{t:iso_recursive}, the word problem is solvable. \end{proof}

 It is well known that finitely generated free abelian groups have solvable word problem.
-For the particular case of the group $\ZZ ^2$, since it is 5-chordal (Proposition \ref{p:Z_chordal}), it follows also from Theorem \ref{t:word_problem}:
+For the particular case of the group $\ZZ ^2$, since it is 5-chordal (Proposition \ref{p:Z_chordal}), it follows also from Theorem \ref{t:word_problem} that $\ZZ ^2$ has solvable word problem.